tvnam0605/RealTimeChat_Socket/README.md

 # RealTimeChat_Socket
-RealTimeChat is an easy-to-use real-time messaging application developed in Python and PyQt5, using Socket.
+RealTimeChat is an easy-to-use real-time messaging program developed in Python and PyQt5, using Socket.